 Ready for life on their own.

-This can be a reality for teens who know how to prepare ahead of time and I promise, teens who have taken the LIFE 101 course and done the work will be in this group.
+This can be a reality for teens who know how to prepare ahead of time and I promise, teens who have taken the LIFE 101 course and done the work will be in this group of people.

 We will be opening the cart soon for the LIFE 101 Course.
 Hop on our wait list to be the first to know when it is available (and get in on an early bird special).